Using 3D Vision for Assembly Robots in Automotive Manufacturing Automation

 Mech-Mind offers 3D vision cameras and automation solutions for automotive robots that are efficient when examining even the tiniest details of the products.
 These machines are not affected by surrounding conditions or the product as they operate.

-The three-dimension vision is applied in bin picking to classify, pick, place, and detect a part or product to get the desired result, a normal process in smart factories and warehouses.
-You can also use them in depalletizing and palletizing, which need difficult work and repeated maneuvers.
+The three-dimensional vision is applied in bin picking to classify, pick, place, and detect a part or product to get the desired result, a normal process in smart factories and warehouses.
+You can also use them in depalletizing and palletizing, which require difficult work and repeated maneuvers.

 Automotive manufacturers in the automotive manufacturing industry are typically using automotive manufacturing robots for inspecting parts, and in the e-commerce sector and logistics to better monitor, track, move things, and more.